AnnaMag/codeandart/_posts/2017-01-18-Debugging_part1.markdown

  }
 ```

-This obviously just scratches the surface of possible uses of **jbt**.
+This obviously just scratches the surface of possible uses of llnode.
 Also, when working on Node.js core we want to use the full capabilities of
 a debugger, move through the code and access V8 specific objects.